makanyane/IWTE/documentation/M2_worldterrain.md

 #### Table of Contents
 * [.worldterrain File Structure](#worldterrain-File-Structure)

+In addition to the editing methods mentioned on this page the worldterrain > ms3d and back option still exists, however we do not advise using ms3d due to size and other limitations.

 ## .worldterrain File Structure
 There are up to three sections in a .worldterrain file:
 * heights - float values (+ or -) in a list for a specified number of rows and columns - applied by the game at 8 metre spacing